 Raising your own homestead goats as dairy animals is a great way to get connected to your food source.
 Goats are not only a fabulous source of high quality milk, but are an incredibly versatile animal on a homestead.
 Homestead goats can also provide meat, fiber, carry a pack, clear brush, or serve as a livestock companion.
 Dairy goats have endearing personalities, which make them a joy to keep on virtually any size homestead.

-What Goat Breed Should I Choose?
+What Breed of Homestead Goats Should I Choose?

-If you asked five dairy goat owners which breed to pick, chances are you’d get five different answers.
 When choosing the right goat for your homestead, consider the following factors: